3 things you should know about Indonesia's presidential elections

 His running means "this election is an existential moment for the pro-democracy and human rights movement in Indonesia," says Usman Hamid, executive director of Amnesty International Indonesia.

 Prabowo is Suharto's son-in-law.
-He received training in the 1980s from the U.S. military at Fort Benning, Ga. (now Ft.
-Moore) and Fort Bragg, N.C. (now Ft.
-Liberty).
+He received training in the 1980s from the U.S. military at Fort Benning, Ga. (now Fort Moore) and Fort Bragg, N.C. (now Fort Liberty).

 Indonesia's military gave him a discharge in 1998 for his role in human rights abuses, including Indonesia's U.S.-backed invasion of the former Portuguese colony of East Timor.